RamezTalaat/RamezTalaat/README.md

 - 👋 Hi, I’m @RamezTalaat
 - 👀 I’m interested in AI, flutter, java, C++,competitive programming, and any other fun technology
 - 🌱 I’m currently learning software engineering at Cairo university
-- 💞️ I’m looking to collaborate on any project that requires software design and architecture methods
+- 💞️ I’m looking to collaborate on any project that requires software design and architecture methods , implementing advanced algorithms and using data structures for problem solving
 - 📫 How to reach me ...  mail ->  ramez.e.talaat@gmail.com

 <!---